Gatwick Airport: Flight movements

 Night flights are subject to restrictions; between 11 pm and 7 am, noisier aircraft (rated QC/8 and QC/16) may not operate.
 From 11.30 pm to 6 am (the night quota period) there are three limits: Number of flights, a Quota Count system, limiting total noise permitted and no night QC/4 flights.

+In late 2020, Gatwick introduced the "Airline Noise Performance Table" (ANPT), quarterly and annually published tables that score the busiest airlines at the airport based on their performance for three environmental benchmarks.
+The table covers noise Quota Count (QC) per seat, Continuous Descent Approach (CDA) performance and departure track-keeping (TK) performance relative to the Noise Preferential Routes (NPRs).
+QC per seat is a calculated value, whereas CDA and track-keeping performance are measured results and show % compliance.
+TK violations on Lambourne departures from Runway 26 (Route 4) are disregarded for the purpose of ANPT statistics.
+The airlines featured in each quarterly and annual report are ranked from best to worse for each of the three benchmarks based on the scores achieved.
+In 2025, while continuing to publish the quarterly and annual reports as documents, Gatwick introduced an interactive ANPT dashboard on its website.
+This replicates the static reports, but with the addition of a new “Final rank” column, the derivation and significance of which is not explained.

 Air traffic control services are outsourced.
 In 2014 a proposed contract award for air traffic control services was suspended due to errors in the airport operator's procurement process, which was governed at the time by the European Union's rules on procurement in the energy, telecommunications, transport and water sectors.
 Consideration of the legal case brought by NATS UK discussed whether the court's approach to resolving such cases should consider the American Cyanamid principles reflected in UK national procurement law or a different "balance of interests" test, as proposed by NATS, which was less likely to allow a proposed contract award where damages paid to a successful challenger might be an adequate legal remedy.
 Use of the "balance of interests" test was ruled out by Mr Justice Ramsey.